txzhu2050/M2Mechanic/README.md

-# PICA-Mechanical
+# M2Mechanical
-Public executable files and example cases of PICA (PKU IC Analyzer) Mechanical (published paper at DATE 26)
+Public executable files and example cases of M2Mechanical (published paper at DATE 26)